Ch-Kashif171/captcha/README.md

   ```
   # Verify Captcha:

-  to verify captcha text you need to call verify facade in controller and pass the text entered by user and it will return ture or false.
+  To verify captcha text you need to call verify facade in controller and pass the text entered by user and it will return ture or false.

    ```php
      Captcha::verify("captcha text");